maxchampoux/fx4biz-rest/README.md

 ### Placing Trades ###

-FX4BIZ provide a deliverable FX facility and deliverable FX liquidity via the FX4Biz-rest API.
+FX4BIZ provides a deliverable FX facility and deliverable FX liquidity via the FX4Biz-rest API.
 You will become counterparty to FX4BIZ and can market and sell deliverable FX services to corporate and private clients as well as using such services on their behalf.

 The FX4Biz-rest API supports online trading for the following contracts: TOD (Same-day settled for those currencies than can be), TOM (next-day settled), SPOT (T+2) and forward contracts up to one year.